GateSolutionsAssuranceProtocolProofDocsPricingRequest pilot

 The obligation: Documentation kept current and available to authorities on request.

-How EP satisfies it: TLA+ spec, Alloy facts, and 3,483 automated tests are public.
+How EP satisfies it: TLA+ spec, Alloy facts, and 6,719 automated test cases are public.
 Apache 2.0 — auditors read source, not vendor PDFs.

 Art.
 12